CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/5-Access-the-Published-Applications-and-Desktop-using-AVD-Desktop-Client.md

-# Lab 5: Access the Published Applications and Desktop using AVD Desktop Client
+# Lab 5: Access the Published Applications and Desktop using the AVD Desktop Client

 ## **Scenario**

-Contoso wants their AVD environment to be flexible interms of accessing the sessions by their employees.
-You will help contoso to test the access to AVD session using AVD Client application using your local computer.
+Contoso wants their AVD environment to be flexible in terms of accessing the sessions by their employees.
+You will help Contoso to test the access to the AVD session using the AVD Client application using your local computer.

 ## **Overview**